AndyandViky/Co-InWMM/README.md

 # CDP-WMM
-Collapsed Variational Inference Dirichlet process Mixture Models of Watson Distributions
+Paper for: Axial Data Modeling with Collapsed Nonparametric Watson Mixture Models and Its Application to Depth Image Analysis?
 ---

 ### File